VisTR: Visualizations as Representations for Time-series Table Reasoning: Evaluation

 \stitle{Results}.
-The quantitative results are presented in Table \ref{table:eval}.
-The overall results for all chart types confirm the robustness of our model in aligning chart and text modalities.
-Moreover, the results for each individual chart type also provide substantial evidence of the model's effectiveness across various chart types.
-Our model has the effective accuracy, with performance metrics exceeding 85\% across all chart types.
-Nevertheless, it is observed that bar charts present slightly lower metrics in comparison to other chart types.
-This variation may be attributed to the inherent characteristics of bar charts, which utilize separated bars to encode data, resulting in less distinctiveness compared to the line marks used in line charts and the area marks used in area charts.
-To enhance the accuracy for bar charts, factors such as bar widths need to be taken into consideration.
+The results are presented in Table~\ref{table:eval}.
+Our fine-tuned MLLM demonstrates robust performance in aligning chart and text modalities, with overall accuracy and weighted F1-score exceeding 85\% across all chart types.
+The results for each individual chart type also provide substantial evidence of the model's effectiveness.
+However, bar charts yield slightly lower metrics than other chart types.
+This discrepancy may be attributed to the inherent characteristics of bar charts, which utilize separated bars to encode data, resulting in less distinctiveness compared to the continuous line marks used in line charts and the filled area marks used in area charts.

+The comparisons between fine-tuned CLIP and zero-shot CLIP models confirm that fine-tuning is crucial for enhancing model performance in the specific domain.
+While zero-shot OpenCLIP slightly outperforms zero-shot CLIP, fine-tuned CLIP significantly surpasses fine-tuned OpenCLIP.
+Zero-shot OpenCLIP outperforms zero-shot CLIP, \jn{which is} probably due to more extensive pre-training data that includes more diverse chart images.
+However, after fine-tuning, CLIP's \jn{architecture is} better suited for our requirements.
+Its superior results validate our choice of CLIP as the base model.